arieivs/42/5_inception/README.md

 <br/>

-## ​🖥️​ 1.
-Virtual Machine
+## ​🖥️​ Virtual Machine
 Make sure to move VirtualBox default folder to sgoinfre at school.

 I chose to use the same OS as our computers at school, [Ubuntu Focal 20.04](https://releases.ubuntu.com/focal/).
-The important thing is to choose a disk image with a GUI (so that you can open the web browser and check your website) and that fulfills [docker's OS requirements](https://docs.docker.com/engine/install/ubuntu/).
+The important thing is to choose a disk image with a GUI (so that you can open the web browser and check your website) and that fulfills [docker's OS requirements](https://docs.docker.com/engine/install/).
+Make sure to move the disk image to sgoinfre, or you'll run out of space.

 It's advised to choose 2GB of RAM so that your machine is not too slow.
 Memory-wise, you will need 8.6GB just for installing this ubuntu version.